qixwang/mc-docs.zh-cn/articles/sql-database/sql-database-single-database-failover-group-tutorial.md

    --admin-user $adminLogin\
    --admin-password $password

-# Create a failover group between the servers and add the database
+# create a failover group between the servers and add the database
 echo "Creating a failover group between the two servers..." az sql failover-group create \
    --name $failoverGroupName  \